TinyBigJacko/power/README.md

 power
 =====

-Power meter monitoring directly on the Pi using Open Energy Monitor and an LDR
+Power meter monitoring directly on the Pi using Open Energy Monitor and a Phototransistor

-I've forked this from yfory's power meter: https://github.com/yfory/power
+kieranc forked this from yfory's power meter: https://github.com/yfory/power, and I forked it from https://github.com/kieranc/power

-His uses a capacitor/resistor for the LDR, I use a transistor based circuit instead to provide a digital on/off signal.
-His version also writes values to an SQLite database and graphs them itself, this does not.
+yfory uses a capacitor/resistor for the LDR, kieranc uses a transistor based circuit instead to provide a digital on/off signal. yfory's version also writes values to an SQLite database and graphs them itself, this does not.

 If these features are useful to you, I suggest you check his code.

 # Requirements
 * Raspberry Pi
-* Photoresistor (Light Dependent Resistor)
+* Phototransistor TEPT5700
+* Red LED (for repeating meter-pulses when positioning)
 * 10k Ohm resistor
-* 1k resistors
+* 2x 5.1k Ohm resistors
+* 330 Ohm resistor
-* NPN Transistor - I used a BC547
+* NPN Transistor - I used a PN2222
 * Relevant Cables/Connectors
 * Modern Electricity Meter